-My name is Jill and I’m a journalist who is always seeking out new and exciting stories to cover.
+My name is Jill and I’m an award-winning journalist who is always seeking out new and exciting stories to cover.

 I graduated from the University of Massachusetts Amherst majoring in journalism and communication and pursuing a film studies certificate and IT minor.
-My aspiration is to become an investigative reporter covering marginalized communities with the skill set to produce shareable formats of my stories.
+My aspiration is to become an investigative reporter covering mental health issues.

 When I’m not chasing down stories, you can find me in Shavasana at my local yoga studio, finishing up one of my many overdue library books, or buying overpriced baked goods.